Yivgha/kanban-test/README.md

 If you are a developer, you will need [Node.js](https://nodejs.org/) v20+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies, create .env files, download official PostgreSQL and PG_Admin images from Docker, then build back-end container locally and start the server.

 ```sh
 cd back-end